Vibha04p/sql-business-insights/README.md

 ### Customer Lifetime Value (Q8)

 ![Customer Lifetime Value](images/q8_customer_lifetime_value.png)

+---

+## Tech Stack

+- PostgreSQL
+- Metabase
+- GitHub
+- Notion
+- Mermaid (ER Diagram)

+---

+## How to Run

+1. Open the SQL file for the business question you want to analyse.
+2. Execute it in PostgreSQL or the provided Metabase environment using the `ecom` schema.
+3. Review the query output and accompanying business interpretation.
+4. Refer to the Notion case study for detailed insights and recommendations.

 ## Business Impact

 The insights from this analysis can help different business teams make informed decisions: